 What about SEO?
 We wrote a blog post about our experience with Weebly.
 You can read that Weebly blog post here.

 Hire a Pro

 Using a Pro is a much different experience than the DIY route.
-When you hire a web designed to create your website, much of the work involved becomes the responsibility of the web designer, freeing you to concentrate on your business.
+When you hire a web designer to create your website, much of the work involved becomes the responsibility of the web designer, freeing you to concentrate on your business.
 Let’s take a look at what we do for a typical web design project.

 - Domain name research & procurement